proteanblank/generative_art/README.md

 👋 Hello!
-Caveat emptor, I've left a lot of messy code behind and you may come across broken links, etc. Take what you can and have some fun!
+Caveat emptor, I've left a lot of messy code behind and you may come across broken links, etc. Learn what you can and have some fun!
+The [license is CC BY-NC 4.0](https://github.com/aaronpenne/generative_art/blob/master/LICENSE) meaning **none** of this code can be used for commercial purposes.

 **The latest & greatest is in the [ppy_terminal directory](https://github.com/aaronpenne/generative_art/tree/master/ppy_terminal).
 Using Processing from the termainal with Python.
 It's fun, and has a thorough readme.**